Beer Battered Fish

 - lemon wedges and/or malt vinegar (for drizzling on the fish)

-- In a shallow dish (a pie plate works perfect), pour the 1 cup of all-purpose flour and the reserved seasoning mix, whisk or stir to combine.
+In a shallow dish (a pie plate works perfectly), pour the 1 cup of all-purpose flour and the reserved seasoning mix, whisk or stir to combine.
 (This step makes the beer batter adhere to the fish.)

-- Serve warm with lemon wedges, malt vinegar and tarter sauce.
+Serve warm with lemon wedges, malt vinegar, and tartar sauce.